CyberRyan1/CCS-UE5-Modding/README.md

 Now there should be no errors or anything no matter what files you open for this game.

-## 2. Converting Zen files to Legacy format
+## 2. Converting Zen Files to Legacy Format
 This is the best way, as there is a script and we can just repoint `FModel` to the new folder with the legacy format assets we are making.

 ### 2.1.
 Actual conversion